OutSystems/docs-product/src/develop/processes/process-upgrade/impact-move-activities.md

 ---
+summary: Moving activities in process flows can result in the suspension of executing process instances, requiring analysis in Service Center to determine if they can continue
 locale: en-us
 guid: 64eb9856-d396-4d2b-8df4-a0b23f520787
 app_type: traditional web apps, mobile apps, reactive web apps
 platform-version: o11
 figma: https://www.figma.com/file/iBD5yo23NiW53L1zdPqGGM/Developing%20an%20Application?node-id=266:38
 ---
 # Impact of Moving Activities in Process Flows

 When you publish a module containing modified [process flows](../process-flow/process-flow-editor.md), all the executing process instances that were based on the former process flows are automatically upgraded by OutSystems.
 This topic lists some examples of the impact of moved activities on executing process instances.